Meet the Staff

 Collective Copies

-Scans, copies, e-books
+Scans, copies, galleys

 Copy Editor and Proofreader